jma02/jma02/README.md

 Please feel free to reach out about any of my projects.
 My socials are in the sidebar!

-The following joke was generated daily a hook written entirely by Copilot.
+The following joke was generated daily by a hook written entirely by Copilot.
 A QA engineer walks into a bar.
 Runs into a bar.
 Crawls into a bar.
 Dances into a bar.
 Tiptoes into a bar.
 Rams a bar.
 Jumps into a bar.